jreypo/jreypo.github.io/_posts/2014-04-03-taking-chargeback-api-for-a-ride-part-1.md

 We can map the above example with the different elements of the API syntax:

--   `POST'  –This is the request method
+-   `POST`  –This is the request method
 -   `https://chargeback.corp.local/vCenter-CB/api` – This the base URL
 -   `/login` – This is the API signature, composed of the path to the API we want to call.